blbadger/blbadger.github.io/3-body-problem.md

 plt.show()
 plt.close()
 ```
 And we are done!
-This yeilds the following map of the trajectories in 3D space.
+This yields the following map of the trajectories in 3D space.

 ![3 body image]({{https://blbadger.github.io}}/3_body_problem/3_body_3_axes.png)